Marie Sklodowska Curie Postdoctoral Fellowships (Horizon Europe - European Commission)

 As part of the HARVEST project, Inalco is participating in Réseau Recherche Europe (RRE), a consortium bringing together several leading research and higher education institutions: Université Paris Cité, Inalco, Sciences Po, IPGP, Inserm, Inria, Institut Pasteur and IRD.

-Research Europe Network is organizing a specific scheme to help set up Marie Skłodowska-Curie Postdoctoral Fellowships (MSCA Postdoctoral Fellowships).
+Réseau Recherche Europe offers specific support for applying for Marie Skłodowska-Curie Postdoctoral Fellowships (MSCA Postdoctoral Fellowships).

-This scheme takes the form of a two-day working seminar in Paris (MSCA Meet-Up), aimed at postdoctoral candidates wishing to submit an MSCA PF proposal with one of the network's member institutions, including Inalco.
+This support consists of a two-day working seminar in Paris (MSCA Meet-Up) for postdoctoral candidates wishing to submit an MSCA PF proposal with one of the network's member institutions, including Inalco.

 This stay will enable participants to: